JSS University Mysore Allied Sciences 2026

 NAAC A+ Accredited| Ranked #21 in University Category by NIRF | Applications open for multiple UG & PG Programs

 The NTA has conducted the re NEET 2026 exam successfully in offline mode.
-The experts from Aakash Institute will now publish the Re NEET 2026 category-wise expected cutoff, along with a detailed paper analysis.
-The predicted cutoff will help aspirants check their qualifying chances and understand the expected competition level for MBBS, BDS, AYUSH, and other UG medical courses.
+The experts from Aakash Institute has released the Re NEET 2026 category-wise expected cutoff, along with a detailed paper analysis.
+The predicted cutoff helps aspirants check their qualifying chances and understand the expected competition level for MBBS, BDS, AYUSH, and other UG medical courses.

 This Story also Contains